trust-ethos/ethos-anonymous-reviews/DISCORD_SETUP.md

 Here's what a Discord notification looks like:

 ```
+📋 New Anonymous Review for: https://app.ethos.network/profile/x/username
+[Discord will show a rich card preview of the Ethos profile here]

 🟢 New Positive Anonymous Review
-A reputable user left an anonymous review
+A reputable user left an anonymous review for @username

-Target Profile: @username
 Reviewer Level: reputable
 Sentiment: Positive